 The museum also displays traditional rug and kilim samples which are hung as panels between the display cases, an Aesculapius statute in the Archeological Materials Hall, one facade of a Sidemara type sarcophagus and a mummified female body from the Byzantine period.

-In the lower floor section of the museum, which started to be restored last year, there are cupboards, doors, shelves and fireplaces removed from Karaman houses and they are all mounted onto the walls.
+In the lower floor section of the museum there are cupboards, doors, shelves and fireplaces removed from Karaman houses and they are all mounted onto the walls.
 This section also contains some agricultural tools.
-However this part of the museum is not yet opened to visitors.
+However this part of the museum may not be opened to visitors at all times.

 In the upper floor, besides the administrative offices, there is a gallery where the artistic works of the students and the citizens of Karaman are exhibited periodically.